BugaySarikaya/currency-exchange-widget/README.md

 ## Development server

+Run `npm install` to install dependencies for the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding